CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.May.2020

 Sphere-stacking and cubic-close packing of equal spheres.15 What started around 1587 with Thomas Harriot, then involved Kepler, Gauss, Poincaré and culminated with the most-recent work of Thomas Hales, continues today under many other labels.
 Seeing how things fit compactly together, has become today’s work to understand the sub-grid physics modeling and the numerical techniques to validate the predictive results of our numerical simulations.

 Within this simulation of sphere stacking, the first black circle is perhaps Notation-0 defined by the Planck base units.
-Notation-1, the first doubling, gives us the green circle (illustrated just above).
+It is an open question for us what happens within Notation-1, the first doubling.
+When do the spheres begin to stack and give us the green circle (illustrated just above)?
 Now, although difficult to picture, imagine a highly-dense block of these spheres populating every square inch of the universe with octahedrons surrounded by tetrahedrons creating a blank canvas of dimensionality through connections of the centerpoints of circles.
 Tiling and tessellating the universe takes on a very new meaning!
 Imagine if you can that there are literally zillions of these infinitesimal spheres populating every square inch of the universe and this simple tetrahedral-octahedral system, pervasive, is the first level of interconnectivity.

-Also, base-2 is just one dynamic of this expansion.
+Also, base-2 captures just one dynamic of this expansion.
 This universe appears to be opportunistic so may well use the other prime number bases — base-3, base-5, base-7, base-11, and base-13 (right up on up to base-101 — to introduce yet even more complex functions.
-Of course, most notations are included within base-3 (there are 67), base-5 (40) and base-7 (28).
+All notations are captured by base-2.
+Most other notations are also uniquely included within base-3, base-5 and base-7.

-We consult with many people.
+We ask questions of many people.
 We are always asking for insights, comments, suggestions and criticism.
 Some of the people to whom we have turned are pictured and linked below.

 Conclusion.
 All these concepts are being explored.
 And, with just this introduction, we open paths for further exploration; there is so much more to be explored. -BEC